New Ford Kuga hybrid: prices, details and specs

-The Ford Kuga Plug-In Hybrid will combine a 2.5-litre petrol engine with an electric motor to produce 222bhp.
-A 14.4kWh battery should return 31 miles of electric range: the charging port is mounted at the front, with Ford claiming a four-hour charge time from a 230V supply.
+The Ford Kuga Plug-In Hybrid costs from £33,095, the same price as the 2.0-litre diesel variant.
+It combines a 2.5-litre petrol engine with an electric motor to produce 222bhp, while its 14.4kWh battery should return more than 30 miles of electric range.
+The charging port is mounted at the front, with Ford claiming a four-hour charge time from a 230V supply.

 Drivers have the choice of four modes – EV Auto, EV Now, EV Later and EV Charge – giving them control of how and when the battery power is used.

-Meanwhile, the Kuga EcoBlue Hybrid will introduce mild-hybrid technology to the range.
-It combines a 2.0-litre, 148bhp diesel engine with a starter-generator, allowing energy to be recovered and stored in a small lithium-ion battery pack.
+Meanwhile, the Kuga EcoBlue Hybrid costs from £29,045 (eventually falling to £27,445 on Zetec trims, due during 2020) introducing mild-hybrid technology to the line-up: the powertrain combines a 2.0-litre, 148bhp diesel engine with a starter-generator, allowing energy to be recovered and stored in a small lithium-ion battery pack.

-It also provides assistance to the engine - aiding acceleration - and helps run the car’s electrical components.
-The Kuga EcoBlue Hybrid is expected to achieve 56mpg and hit 132g/km.
-This will join the recently announced Ford Fiesta and Ford Focus mild hybrids in the brand's range.
+It also provides assistance to the engine – aiding acceleration – and helps run the car’s electrical components.
+The Kuga EcoBlue Hybrid achieves 56mpg (WLTP) and 113g/km (NEDC equivalent).

 The new, third-generation Ford Kuga will be 44mm wider and 89mm longer than the outgoing car, with the roofline 20mm lower than before.
 Despite this, Ford claims headroom has improved in both the front and rear seats, with shoulder and hip room increasing too.